 Internal control and risk management ■ The Committee must obtain an understanding of and assess the internal control procedures and more specifically monitor the effectiveness of the systems for internal control and systems to manage risks, including those risks of a social and environmental nature, and, where appropriate, Internal Audit systems, concerning the procedures for the preparation and processing of accounting, financial and non-financial information related to the declaration of performance contained in the management report, without prejudice to its independence.
 The Committee must ensure the existence of internal control and risk management systems, the deployment and implementation thereof, and the implementation of corrective actions in the event of material weaknesses or misstatements of which it must inform the Board of Directors.
 In this context, the Committee is kept informed of the main findings of the Statutory Auditors and internal auditors.
-Therefore: the Statutory Auditors inform the Committee of any material weaknesses identified in the course of their work, concerning the procedures for the preparation and processing of accounting and financial information; ii. the Committee hears the directors of Internal Audit and Risk Management and advises on the organization of their departments.
+Therefore: i. the Statutory Auditors inform the Committee of any material weaknesses identified in the course of their work, concerning the procedures for the preparation and processing of accounting and financial information; ii. the Committee hears the directors of Internal Audit and Risk Management and advises on the organization of their departments.
 It must be informed of the Internal Audit Program and receive Internal Audit reports or periodic summaries of these reports.
 At least once per year, the Committee must make a presentation to the Board of Directors on risk monitoring and control.
 The Committee is also required to formulate recommendations to the Board of Directors to assist in the preparation of the Chairman's report on internal control and risk management procedures.
 Budget and planning The Committee examines and makes recommendations to the Board of Directors for the annual budget and carries out periodic reviews of the Group's business and budget execution.
 It reviews planning documents and related reports.

-as well as its material contingent liabilities.
+Financial position, financing ■ The Committee carries out periodic reviews of the Group's financial and cash position as well as its material contingent liabilities.